-300 4 Future Directions
+4 Future directions

 Currently, the majority of low-field, ODNP-enhanced NMR experiments are 1D experiments to study hydration dynamics.
 For these measurements a decent homogeneity of the magnetic field is sufficient since only a single peak (water) is observed.
-However, improving the homogeneity of the magnetic field will not only lead to higher sensitivity due to improved lineshapes, but it also opens the possibilities of performing high-resolution ODNP-enhanced NMR spectroscopy.
-The use of

-305 active shims can improve spectral resolution to the linewidth limited by the paramagnetic broadening effects of the polarizing agent.
-Any further improvement in resolution must be gained by other techniques such as resolution enhancement (data processing) and/or multi-dimensional NMR experiments and the possible applications are plentiful.
+However, improving the homogeneity of the magnetic field will not only lead to higher sensitivity due to improved line shapes, but it also opens the possibilities of performing high-resolution ODNP-enhanced NMR spectroscopy.
+The use of active shims can improve spectral resolution to the linewidth limited by the paramagnetic broadening effects of the polarizing agent.
+Any further improvement in resolution must be gained by other techniques such as resolution enhancement (data processing) and/or multidimensional NMR experiments, and the possible applications are plentiful.

-As new applications, high-resolution ODNP-enhanced JRES spectroscopy enables site-specific, chemical shift resolved solvent dynamics measurements.
-For example, ODNP measurements on toluene show different saturation behaviour

-- 310 for the methyl and aromatic protons in toluene suggesting different solvent dynamics for the different proton sites (Enkin et al., 2014; Keller et al., 2020).
+As a new application, high-resolution ODNP-enhanced JRES spectroscopy enables site-specific, chemical shiftresolved solvent dynamics measurements.
+For example, ODNP measurements on toluene show different saturation behavior for the methyl and aromatic protons in toluene, suggesting different solvent dynamics for the different proton sites (Enkin et al., 2014; Keller et al., 2020).
 Since the peak separation is only about 4 ppm, highly homogenous magnetic fields are required to study the peaks individually since overlapping peaks will make data analysis more difficult.
 These types of experiments can greatly benefit from JRES spectroscopy.
 In contrast to correlation type experiments such as COSY, the individual proton sites are resolved in the indirect dimension in the JRES experiment.
-This will allow detecting the microwave power saturation 315 behaviour of an individual proton site.
-A correlation peak observed in for example a COSY experiment on the other hand will - show the superposition of the saturation behaviour of two sites, further complicating the data analysis.
+This will allow detecting the microwave power saturation behavior of an individual proton site.
+A correlation peak observed in for example a COSY experiment on the other hand will show the superposition of the saturation behavior of two sites, further complicating the data analysis.

 Another recent example is the study of water diffusion in polymer membranes such as Nafion.
 Water located inside the membrane (channel water) has a higher chemical shift of about 5.5 ppm, while residual water has a chemical shift of 4.7 ppm (Kim et al., 2016; Überrück et al., 2018).
-To study the diffusion behaviour using ODNP spectroscopy high-resolution techniques are required in combination with multidimensional NMR methods.
-2D ODNP-enhanced JRES experiments are particularly helpful because it allows studying complex systems by bringing site-specific resolution.
+To study the diffusion behavior using ODNP spectroscopy high-resolution techniques are required in combination with multidimensional NMR methods.
+Two-dimensional ODNP-enhanced JRES experiments are particularly helpful because they allow studying complex systems by bringing site-specific resolution.

-A common practice in low-field NMR spectroscopy is to record $T_1/T_2$ relaxation maps to identify different species in complex mixtures based on their relaxation behaviour (Colnago et al., 2021; Song et al., 2021).
-Other methods just rely on recording either $T_1$ or $T_2$ relaxation times and are successfully used in cancer diagnosis (Castro et al., 2014; Issadore et al., 2021).

-325 2011; Min et al., 2012).
-These point-of-care systems can potentially benefit from ODNP-enhanced, multi-dimensional, ODNPenhanced low-field NMR spectroscopy, by not only studying the relaxation behaviour of a sample, but in addition, acquiring spectral information.
+A common practice in low-field NMR spectroscopy is to record T_1/T_2 relaxation maps to identify different species in complex mixtures based on their relaxation behavior (Colnago et al., 2021; Song et al., 2021).
+Other methods just rely on recording either T_1 or T_2 relaxation times and are successfully used in cancer diagnosis (Castro et al., 2014; Issadore et al., 2011; Min et al., 2012).
+These point-ofcare systems can potentially benefit from ODNP-enhanced, multi-dimensional, low-field NMR spectroscopy, not only by studying the relaxation behavior of a sample but also by acquiring spectral information.